Unlike dry batteries, mobile batteries can be continuously charged and discharged repeatedly. Although

 The most appropriate disposal method for used mobile batteries is "recycling".
 Lithium-ion batteries, which are the main components of mobile batteries, are "small rechargeable batteries" based on the "Act on Promotion of Effective Utilization of Resources."

-This Law for Promotion of Effective Utilization of Resources is a law for promoting reduce, reuse, and recycling, and products incorporating small rechargeable batteries can be collected and recycled by the manufacturer that made the product.
+This Law for Promotion of Effective Utilization of Resources is a law for promoting reduce, reuse, and recycling.
+Products incorporating small rechargeable batteries can be collected and recycled by the manufacturer of the product.
 It is obligatory.

 And it is " General Incorporated Association JBRC (hereinafter JBRC) " that promotes this mobile battery recycling activity.
 We will contribute to the formation of a recycling-oriented society that protects the precious resources of the earth and considers environmental conservation, and promotes recycling activities for small rechargeable batteries that are rooted in the global environment and daily life.
 Our company (T.R.A.
 Co., Ltd.) supports this activity and is working to create a sustainable society.